dtonhofer/minizinc_experiments/building_minizinc/README.md

 # Building the MiniZinc libraries and tools + associated solvers

-This directory contains some notes on how to build, on Linux:
+This directory contains some notes on how to build:

 - The "Gecode" solver libraries and tools: [Building Gecode](building_gecode.md)
 - The "Chuffed" solver libraries and tools: [Building Chuffed](building_chuffed.md)
 - The "libminizinc" libraries and tools: [Building libminizinc](building_libminizinc.md)

+on Linux (specifically, Linux Fedora 33).

 You want to first build Gecode and Chuffed.
 In particular, "libminizinc" needs files provided by Gecode.